genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/10_integration/07_custom-endpoints/02_basics.md

 ### Return types

-By default; the returned value is serialised using the default serialiser.
-However, this is overruled if the return type is in the table below.
+By default, the returned value is serialised using the default serialiser.
+However, this is overruled if the return type specified is in the table below.

 If you specify a return type, the value returned will be as per the table below, regardless of the `Accept` header.

-However, if the `produces` function is used, then the `Accept` header will be respected.
+However, if the `produces` function is used, then the `Accept` header will always be respected.

 | Return type    | Behaviour                                    | Default Content-Type       |
 |----------------|----------------------------------------------|:---------------------------|